CyVerse-learning-materials/neon_data_science/step1.rst

 	curl https://getcaddy.com | bash -s personal http.nobots
 	caddy

-Caddy will output a secure `https://` url for the Atmosphere VM which you can then connect to.
+2. Caddy will output a secure url `https://` for the Atmosphere VM which you can then connect in a new browser tab.

+3. Copy / Paste the `https://` url into a new browser tab.

 ..
 	#### Comment: Suggested style guide: